op07n/XiaomiADBFastbootTools/README.md

     * **A:** When you uninstall apps, you erase them from `/data` so you need to factory reset (wipe data) to make your device reinstall them (from `/system`).

-* **Q:** The tool is called Xiaomi ADB/Fastboot Tools.
+* **Q:** The app is called Xiaomi ADB/Fastboot Tools.
 Does that mean it only works with Xiaomi devices?

     * **A:** ADB and Fastboot are universal interfaces for Android devices but some of the algorithms and methods used in the app are specific to Xiaomi devices, so yes.

 * **Q:** Does this replace MiFlash or MiUnlock?

-    * **A:** No. Fastboot ROM flashing is available, but implementing other features in such a simple tool would only make it unnecessarily complex.
+    * **A:** No. Fastboot ROM flashing is available so MiFlash can mostly be substituted but implementing EDL flashing or unlocking in such a simple tool would only make it unnecessarily complex.